klar-web-services/klonk/README.md

 ## Type System

-Klonk's type system is designed to be minimal yet powerful.
-Here's what makes it tick:
+Klonk's type system is minimal.
+Here's how it works:

 ### Core Types